Saving Iraqi Culture

 Saving Iraqi culture (نصب انقاذ الثقافة) is a monument located in the Mansour district of Baghdad.
 It was designed by Iraqi sculptor Mohammed Ghani Hikmat.
 The monument shows a broken cylinder seal, with hands and arms attempting to support it so as not to fall.
 The cuneiform on the seal reads writing began here.

 Background

-In 2010, the Secretary of Ameen Baghdad commissioned Mohammed Ghani Hikmat, renowned as the "Sheikh of Sculptors," to complete a series of four projects as part of Baghdad's cultural program.
+In 2010, the Secretary of Baghdad commissioned Mohammed Ghani Hikmat, renowned as the "Sheikh of Sculptors," to complete a series of four projects as part of Baghdad's cultural program.
 The artist embarked on creating four new sculptures to be installed in various locations across the Iraqi capital.
 However, this initiative was his final artistic endeavor, as Hikmat died before its completion; his son oversaw the project's fulfillment.

 The four works seamlessly blended traditional Iraqi heritage with modern artistic expression.